spiceai/cookbook/acceleration/snapshots/README.md

 This recipe walks through configuring database snapshots for file-mode accelerations so datasets avoid cold starts and recover quickly after restarts.

+> **Note:** Acceleration Snapshots require either [Spice Enterprise](https://spice.ai) or a Spice OSS build compiled with the `snapshots` feature flag.
+Running this recipe against a standard OSS binary will produce warnings and the snapshot functionality will be inactive.

 _Tip: Keep the [Snapshots documentation](https://spiceai.org/docs/features/data-acceleration/snapshots) handy while following this guide._

 ## Step 1.
 Prepare a Spice workspace